logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/engine-class-methods/administercheck/_index.md

     Recorded value that was compared against the expected value. \(For reporting purposes only.\)

--   ****
+-   **result**

+    The result value that is to be administered for this check: 1 means pass, 0 means fail.

 ## Return Value

-The function returns the value of the *result* parameter.
+The function returns the value of the result parameter.

 ## Notes

+-   The functions [AdministerCheck](/reuse/../TA_Automation/Topics/abtf_AdministerCheck.html), [AdministerCheckArgument](/reuse/../TA_Automation/Topics/abtf_AdministerCheckArgument.html) and [AdministerCheckNamedArgument](/reuse/../TA_Automation/Topics/abtf_AdministerCheckNamedArgument.html) can be used to administer the result of a check already done in a script.
+They are typically used when the check is not a comparison between an expected and a recorded string \(like "check if the response time is below 8 seconds"\).
--   -   Use AdministerCheckArgument or AdministerCheckNamedArgument if possible, since these functions allow for better reporting \(in particular when used in action definitions\).
+-   Use [AdministerCheckArgument](/TA_Automation/Topics/abtf_AdministerCheckArgument.html) or [AdministerCheckNamedArgument](/TA_Automation/Topics/abtf_AdministerCheckNamedArgument.html) if possible, since these functions allow for better reporting \(in particular when used in action definitions\).
 -   The functions AdministerCheck can be used to administer the result of a check already done in a script.
 They are typically used when the check is not a comparison between an expected and a recorded string \(like "check if the response time is below 8 seconds"\).